dnanexus/wdlTools/doc/Commands/Fix.md

 Options:

-  -a, --antlr4-trace          enable trace logging of the ANTLR4 parser -b, --base-uri  <arg>       Base URI for imports; output directories will be
+  -a, --antlr4-trace          enable trace logging of the ANTLR4 parser -f, --follow-imports        (Default) format imported files in addition to the
-                              relative to this URI; defaults to the parent directory of the main WDL file -f, --follow-imports        (Default) format imported files in addition to the main file
+                              main file
       --nofollow-imports      only format the main file